slaclab/sdf-docs/accounts-and-access.md

 specifically designed to improve, compared to ssh, the performance of X11 graphics over slow connection speeds.
-Another important feature is that it preserves the state of your desktop across multiple sessions.
+Another important feature is that it preserves the state of your desktop across multiple sessions, including when your internet session unexpectedly gets dropped.
 The login pool for NoMachine is `s3dfnx.slac.stanford.edu`.
 You can find more information about this access mode in the [NoMachine reference](reference.md#nomachine).